ezagroba/elizabethzagroba.com/posts/2021/the_mental_load_of_one_meeting/index.md

 2. Within the next 48 hours, two people from the planning meeting asked when I'd scheduled the follow-up.
 I explained that I was giving the other leads a chance to schedule it first.

 3. When I scheduled the follow-up, I made the title of the Outlook invitation "review the comments you've already added to the document" so the purpose and expectations were both clear and impossible to miss.
 I added the document to review to the body of the invitation.
-I let the two inquiring minds that this occurred.
+I let the two inquiring minds know that this occurred.
 I found a couple of 45-minute blocks when all four people present at the planning meeting, plus the one person that had been forgotten, were available simultaneously.
 I chose the one on Tuesday, giving the person who was out for a week Monday to catch up.

 4. I added a Slackbot reminder for Monday afternoon for the person who's out the previous week.
 They're on my team and typically have trouble saying no when someone tries to pull their focus.
 We've found that Slackbots help.